catseye/toolshelf/README.markdown

   has no problem building it, finding the built executables, and putting them on your path.

-  ♦ `exclude_path scripts` is a hint specifier which says to decline putting any paths from this project where the final directory is called `scripts` on the search path.
-This prevents the scripts that ship with `tenyr` from being put on your path (because they have rather generic names, and are probably not things that you would use frequently.)
+  In `toolshelf`'s cookies database, this source has the hint `exclude_paths bench ui hw scripts` associated with it; it says to decline putting any paths from this project which begin with `bench`, `ui`, `hw`, or `scripts` onto the search path.
+This prevents several scripts with rather generic names, and which you would typically not use frequently, from appearing on the search path.
+These scripts can still be run by giving the full path to them, of course.

 * `toolshelf dock `[`http://ftp.gnu.org/gnu/bison/bison-2.5.tar.gz`][]